mekkablue/Glyphs-Scripts/README.md

 ## Images

+*Mainly intended for curing the headaches you may undergo when handling a lot of (background) images.*

 * **Add Same Image to Selected Glyphs:** Asks you for an image, and then inserts it into all currently selected glyphs as background image.
 * **Adjust Image Alpha:** Slider for setting the alpha of all images in selected glyphs. *Needs Vanilla.*
 * **Delete All Images in Font:** Deletes all placed images throughout the entire font.
-* **Delete Images:** Deletes all placed images in the visible layers of selected glyphs.
+* **Delete Images:** Deletes all images placed in the visible layers of selected glyphs.
 * **Reset Image Transformation:** Resets all image transformations (x/y offset, scale, and distortion) back to default in the visible layers of selected glyphs.
 * **Set New Path for Images:** Resets the path for placed images in selected glyphs.
 Useful if you have moved your images.
 * **Toggle Image Lock:** Lock or unlock all images in all selected glyphs. *Needs Vanilla.*
 * **Transform Images:** GUI for batch-transforming images (x/y offset and x/y scale) in the visible layers of selected glyphs. *Needs Vanilla.*

 ## Interpolation

+*Most important: Insert Instances (for determining your instances and their style linking), Kink Finder and Find Shapeshifting Glyphs.
+I use Show Next/Previous Instance with the keyboard shortcut ctrl-up/down a lot.*

 * **Copy Layer to Layer:** Copies paths (and optionally, also components, anchors and metrics) from one Master to another. *Needs Vanilla.*
 * **Dekink Masters:** Dekinks your smooth point triplets in all compatible layers (useful if they are not horizontal or vertical).
 Select a point in one or more smooth point triplets, and run this script to move the corresponding nodes in all other masters to the same relative position.
 Thus you achieve the same point ratio in all masters and avoid interpolation kinks, when the angle of the triplet changes.
 There is a [video describing it.](http://tinyurl.com/dekink-py) The triplet problem is [described in this tutorial](http://www.glyphsapp.com/tutorials/multiple-masters-part-2-keeping-your-outlines-compatible).